China's top legislator urges cooperation with S.Korea on supply chains | Politics

 China's top legislator urges cooperation with S.Korea on supply chains

-Beijing has been critical of South Korea hosting a U.S. anti-missile battery, and Seoul has faced increasing pressure from Washington to speak up on issues such as Taiwan, which China claims as its own territory.
-Kim said he also supported accelerating trade talks, and called on China to play a constructive role in peace in the region.
+Yoon conveyed his invitation for Chinese President Xi Jinping to Seoul, and Li also expressed hopes for Yoon's visit to China, the statement said.
+Kim told the news conference that he also supported accelerating trade talks, and called on China to play a constructive role in peace in the region.

 - Country: